px39n/Multiple-Positive-View/README.md

 These TensorBoard records can be useful for gaining insights into the intermediate stages of the experiments, aiding in the fine-tuning and analysis of the model's performance.

-### 3. Configuration File for each Architecture

-Please check  [AutoSSL](https://autossl.gitbook.io/) for further information.

-### 4. Intermediate Data of Calculate the Performance and Efficiency
+### 3. Intermediate Data of Calculate the Performance and Efficiency
 This file contains a comprehensive record of the accuracies obtained from various methods applied across the datasets.
 It pinpoints the instances when 90% and 95% total accuracy milestones are achieved.
 Notably, there's a detailed assessment of each method's performance specifically when trained on the ImageNette dataset.
 Relevant references from this analysis are incorporated in Section 'Results' (Table 3 and 4) and the Appendix (Table 10 and 11).

+Please Check [Directory Intermediate](https://github.com/px39n/Multiple-Positive-View/tree/main/Intermediate) for more details
-### 5. Calculation of Transfer Learning
+### 4. Calculation of Transfer Learning
+Please Check [Transfer_Learning.csv](https://github.com/px39n/Multiple-Positive-View/blob/main/Intermediate/Calculation_for_Transfer_Learning.xlsx) for more details

 collated data in form of csv.